 7. Get Organized

-Having a clean and organized work space, plus home, will remove that chaos from your life.
-And it’ll give you more time to focus on how to relieve stress in other areas of your life.
+Having a clean and organized workspace and home will remove that chaos from your life.
+And it'll give you more time to focus on how to relieve stress in other areas of your life.

 8. Eat a whole meal

 Running on coffee until lunchtime and then only eating a salad won't do much for your stress levels.
 Same thing if you decide to go through the drive-thru every day.
 There's a fine balance with eating the right food to reduce stress.